optimizely/aws-lambda-at-edge-starter-kit/README.md

 ### **External Data Fetching & Caching**

-This starter kit uses standard ES7 async/await fetch methods to handle external data fetching.
-After fetching the Optimizely datafile, the datafile itself is cached as a JSON object in-memory.
-Large datafiles may cause this method presented in the starter kit to break - if you experience issues with large datafiles breaking in-memory Lambda caching, you can consider one of the alternative methods of caching with Lambda@Edge outlined in [this article here](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge/).
+This starter kit uses standard ES7 async/await fetch methods along with the built-in `https` Node.js module to handle external data fetching.

+After fetching the Optimizely datafile, the response is cached as a JSON object in-memory for a default time of 10 seconds.
+You can change this cache time as you please by adjusting the `DATAFILE_TTL` value in `optimizely_helpers.js`.

+Extremely large datafiles that cause the Lambda function to exceed configured memory usage may cause this method presented in the starter kit to break.
+If you experience issues with extremely large datafiles breaking in-memory Lambda caching, you can consider one of the alternative methods of caching with Lambda@Edge outlined in [this article here](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge/).
-Alternative methods to in-memory data caching include using a persistent connection to your datafile JSON, or caching via CloudFront.

-For even faster data fetching, you can consider storing your datafile in an S3 bucket that you own and refactor the datafile fetching mechanism to use Lambda's built-in AWS SDK library and fetch from your S3 bucket instead.
+Alternative methods to in-memory data caching include using a persistent connection to your datafile JSON, caching via CloudFront, or for even faster data fetching, you can consider storing your datafile in an S3 bucket that you own and refactor the datafile fetching mechanism to use Lambda's built-in AWS SDK library and fetch from your S3 bucket instead.

 ### **Identity Management**